GeminiDRSoftware/GHOSTDR/ghostdr/docs/usermanuals/GHOST_UsersManual/extraction.rst

 every pixel :math:`k` for each of the red and blue cameras.
 This profile is normalised to 1.0 for every spectral direction pixel and every order.
 Note that we do not include a per-object index here, as the flat lamp can only illuminate the input fibers in the same way as the sky.
 The median combined flat field is divided by the median for all illuminated pixels, with no normalisation from order to order.
+This combined flat field is defined as :math:`f_k`.

 Prior to extraction, science data are corrected by the flat field as follows:

 .. math::
     D_k = \frac{r_k \phi_{k}}{f_k}

+where :math:`r_k` is the raw data for pixel :math:`k`.
 Note that the Th/Xe simultaneous reference lamp is not flat-field corrected using this algorithm, with those pixels treated separately.
 The Th/Xe lamp is only extracted in 1x1 binning mode for precision radial velocity observations.